Plan take on the “Clock 2 Rock” journey for a great cause!

 They’ll be attempting to cover the 1437 miles (including Channel crossing) from London, the home of Big Ben the world’s most famous clock to Gibraltar a.k.a.
 Lord Nelson’s Rock in under 36 hours……. in a 16 year old black cab that currently struggles to top 30 miles an hour and without a sat nav.

-As a result of a throw away comment over late night drinks, Plan’s management team will crossing the continent in an iconic (but decommissioned and definitely seen better days) London Black Cab emblazoned with Union Jacks as the Brexit debate rages at home.
+As a result of a throw away comment over late night drinks, Plan’s management team will cross the continent in an iconic (but decommissioned and definitely seen better days) London Black Cab emblazoned with Union Jacks as the Brexit debate rages at home.

 The rally requires them to set off at the start of the working week on Monday June 6th and to arrive in Gibraltar at 5pm the next day in time for welcome drinks at Tradewise’s Annual Insurance Conference.
 In tribute to London cabbies’ and their ability to navigate the capital without the benefit of modern technology they’ll be going old school and using A-Z maps all the way.